wz7475/x86_barcodes/README.md

-# Code182 ean8 set C
+# barcodes generator Code182 ean8 set C

-**stripes are aligned in the middle and image width is adjusted to encoded text's length**
+## Objective
+Given a barcode gernerate image with it

+## Tech
+Hybrid programming - x86 nasm assembly and c

 if input text is in wrong format:
   * other characters than digits